Skip to main content

 Terminology

-• Consumer: An application that makes use of the functionality or data from another application to do its job.
-For applications that use HTTP, the consumer is always the application that initiates the HTTP request (eg. the web front end), regardless of the direction of data flow.
+• Consumer: An application uses the functionality or data from another application to do its job.
+For applications that use HTTP, the consumer is always the application that initiates the HTTP request (for example, the web front end), regardless of the direction of data flow.
 For applications that use queues, the consumer is the application that reads the message from the queue.

-• A consumer contract is a collection of interactions which describe how the Consumer expects the Provider to behave.
-Each Consumer will have its own unique consumer contract for each of its Providers.
+• A consumer contract is a collection of interactions that describe how the Consumer expects the Provider to behave.
+Each Consumer will have its own unique consumer contract for each Provider.

 Contract support